mobingilabs/docs/reference.md

 **Request**

-For this endpoint, the returned user roles are those mapped by the caller.
+For this endpoint, the returned role mappings are those attached to the caller.

 ```http
 GET /userroles HTTP1.1